elicia4/linux_notes/basics/distro.md

 - KMail - Email

 YaST is a control center on steroids.
 There's a command line version of YaST as well.
 It gives you a lot of power.
-It has build-in "Windows Domain Membership", if you're working in an enterprise environment this might come in handy for you in case you're required to join everything to a domain.
+It has built-in "Windows Domain Membership", if you're working in an enterprise environment, this might come in handy for you, in case you're required to join everything to a domain.

 At its core, openSUSE is an enterprise Linux distribution.
 There's also SUSE enterprise Linux, a distribution for companies.
 Both of these distros share the